MustCodeAl/awesome-voice-active-discord/README.md

-# Awesome Voice Active Discords
+# Awesome Voice Active Discord Communities
-A curated list of awesome voice active Discord communities for programmers and tech geeks
+A curated list of voice chat active [discord](discord.gg) communities for developers, game engineers, hackers, and tech enthusiasts

 ## Why does this exist
 While this is a nice [list](https://github.com/mhxion/awesome-discord-communities) it doesn't have a seperate list for the servers with active voice chats.
 It's alot more enjoyable to interact with other humans during learning, studying, and work then it is to just chat with chat only channels.
 Pleaase be respectful in these servers as there is no where near as many users as there is in other communities like there are in gaming and anime communities, because many individials are introverted